Ocean Wisdom

-Ocean Alexander Alouwishas Wisdom (born 17 May 1993), known professionally as Ocean Wisdom, is an English rapper from Camden Town, London.
+Ocean Alexander Alouwishas Wisdom (born 17 May 1993) is an English rapper from Camden Town, London.
 His largest claim to fame is his debut single "Walkin'", in which he delivered lyrics faster than Eminem's "Rap God" (which itself has received acclaim for its rapping speed), at 4.45 words per second, as opposed to "Rap God"'s 4.31.

 Career

-Ocean Wisdom was born in Camden, London but spent some of his teenage years in Brighton before relocating back to his hometown.
+Ocean Wisdom was born in Camden, London but spent some of his teenage years in Brighton, attending fee paying private school Brighton College, before relocating back to his hometown.
 His debut single "Walkin'" was released in 2014 on High Focus Records.

 The song was noted as having been delivered at a faster speed than Eminem's "Rap God" after Ocean managed to fit 4.45 words per second in his track compared to the 4.31 words per second Eminem fit in "Rap God".

 He released an EP, Splittin' the Racket, on 20 August 2015.